Hy-Vee: 2010s

 Hy-Vee opened its first standalone HealthMarket store in 2018.
 Much like the in-store health department, also named HealthMarket, the standalone store focuses on health and wellness.
 The store is a smaller format than regular Hy-Vee stores and contains a pharmacy and attached Orangetheory Fitness.

 In 2018, the first-ever Hy-Vee Dollar Fresh store opened up in Osceola, Iowa.
 This concept offers customers in smaller communities a fresh, new product selection at low prices.
 Customers will find a full selection of grocery items, a bakery section with a full range of fresh-baked items, a dollar section, a Wall of Value, ready-to-eat meal offerings, and other services.

-In 2018, the first-ever Hy-Vee Fast & Fresh convenience store opened up in Davenport, Iowa.
-This concept offers many standard grocery items for the pantry and freezer, plus fresh produce, dairy, meat and bakery departments.
-There's also a gas station, Hy-Vee Aisles Online pickup, wood-oven pizza, Nori sushi, a craft beer station, wine and spirits section, made-to-order meals for carryout or dining in, take-and-heat meal options, Hy-Vee Mealtime Kits, a Starbucks with a drive-thru and much more are also featured.
-The Hy-Vee & Fresh store is not 24/7 like Hy-Vee as it closes at the end of the night and reopens in the morning.
-In some markets, Hy-Vee Fast & Fresh will have some competition with Walmart Neighborhood Market, launched in 1998, that is similar to the Fast & Fresh concept.
+In 2018, the first Hy-Vee Fast & Fresh convenience store opened in Davenport, Iowa.
+It offered standard pantry and frozen grocery items alongside fresh produce, dairy, meat, and bakery departments.
+It also had a gas station, online pickup, wood-oven pizzas, sushi, a craft beer station, wine and spirits section, made-to-order meals, take-and-heat meals, meal kits, and a Starbucks with a drive-thru.
+Unlike other Hy-Vee locations, the convenience store was not open 24/7; in some markets, Hy-Vee Fast & Fresh was meant to compete with Walmart Neighborhood Market, a similar small-store concept launched in 1998.

-In 2019, Hy-Vee announced it would start opening Joe Fresh clothing sections in stores and replace its previous F&F clothing departments.
+In 2019, Hy-Vee announced it would open Joe Fresh clothing sections in stores and replace its existing F&F clothing departments.

 2020s

 On January 27, 2020, Hy-Vee agreed to acquire six former Shopko locations in Iowa that will re-open under the Dollar Fresh brand by late summer.

-On February 10, 2020, Hy-Vee grocery stores ended their 24-hour service at most locations.
-Most of the 24-hour stores are closed between midnight and 5 a.m., though hours vary by location.
-The stores still have stock crews working overnight, but the stores are not open to the public.
+On February 10, 2020, Hy-Vee grocery stores ended 24-hour service at most locations.
+Most of the 24-hour stores closed between midnight and 5 a.m., though hours varied by location.
+The stores still had stock crews working overnight, but the stores are not open to the public.

 On February 19, 2020, Hy-Vee acquired four QuikTrip convenience store locations in the Des Moines metro that re-opened under the Hy-Vee Fast & Fresh Express brand on March 20, 2020.

 In August 2021, Hy-Vee announced a new standalone liquor store named Wall to Wall Wine and Spirits, with plans to open four stores in West Des Moines, Iowa, Papillion, Nebraska, Omaha, Nebraska, and Lincoln, Nebraska.